unoplatform/uno.extensions/doc/Learn/DependencyInjection/HowTo-DependencyInjectionSetup.md

 ## Step-by-steps

 > [!IMPORTANT]
 > This guide assumes you used the template wizard or `dotnet new unoapp` to create your solution.
-If not, it is recommended that you follow the [instructions](xref:Uno.Extensions.HowToGettingStarted) for creating an application from the template.
+If not, it is recommended that you follow the [Creating an application with Uno.Extensions article](xref:Uno.Extensions.HowToGettingStarted) for creating an application from the template.

 ### 1. Plan the contract for your service

 * Create a new interface which declares the method(s) your service offers:

     ```cs
     public interface IProfilePictureService
     {